Hashir-Akbar/Hashir-Akbar/README.md

 # Hi 👋, I'm Hashir Akbar

 I'm passionate about programming.
-I enjoy to write code it is like hobby to me.
-I am always learning new things everyday now it seems to become an addiction 👀.
-I always thrive to write better code.
-I love to solve problems, Bugs fixing for most of people is like headache but for me that is a challenge to improve myself So, I like to solve programming problems on different websites like hacker rank and leet code.
-Nowdays, I am looking for a team/company/agency to work with that will help me improve myself by collaborating with senior members of my field.
-I am always ready to help my juniors.
-I am freindly you can contact me anytime for anything I will respond to you.
+I enjoy writing code it is like a hobby to me.
+I am always learning new things every now it seems to become an addiction 👀.
+I always strive to write better code.
+I love to solve problems debugging is a challenge that I enjoy 😁, as it helps me improve myself.
+I enjoy solving programming problems on websites like HackerRank and LeetCode.
+Currently, I am looking for a team, company, or agency to work with that will help me improve myself by collaborating with senior members of my field.
+I am always willing to help my juniors 🤝, and I am a friendly person.
+You can contact me anytime for anything, and I will be happy to respond to you.

 <!--